-- 1. When resubmitting an assignment, a student will only be able to increase their grade to a maximum of 3 or by one full point, whichever is greater.
+- 1. When resubmitting an assignment, a student will only be able to increase his or her grade to a maximum of 3 or by one full point, whichever is greater.
 For example, if a student submits an assignment within the first six weeks of the course and receives a 1.5 or a 2.0, the student may make corrections suggested by the instructor and can potentially raise the grade to a maximum of 3.
 A student who initially receives a grade of 2.5 may raise the grade as high as 3.5 with a resubmission. - 2.
-A student may use this ability up to two (2) times per course. - 3.
+A student may exercise this option up to two (2) times per course. - 3.
 Students are not guaranteed the maximum increase if their corrections do not merit such a change.
-A grader has the discretion to award a smaller or no increase if the student does not follow the graders feedback.
+The grader has the discretion to award a smaller or no increase if the student does not follow the grader's feedback.